PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_cr.rst

 .. warning::
    This chapter is in draft status.

-Code review is a software quality assurance activity in which one or more people evaluate a program against some list of standards.
+Code review is a software quality assurance activity during which a program is evaluate against a standardized list of expectations.
+During the evaluation, the program is carefully inspected for bugs that the original developer overlooked.
-The program must be carefully inspected, line-by-line in order to ensure all defects are removed from the program.
-Without a standard, code reviewers will miss defects due to improper code review techniques.
+Without standards to uphold, code reviewers will miss defects due to improper code review techniques.

-This chapter will cover how to perform a proper code review from start to finish.
+This chapter begins with a thorough description of code review and its benefits; then, it discusses how to initiate a code review followed by an extensive walkthrough on how to perform a code review from start to finish.

 Modern Code Review
 ------------------

-In the past, the author of a change in code would sit down with reviewers to go through the code and find defects.
-However, in recent years, code reviewers employ tools to make the process asynchronous, which means the reviewer can review the code at any time.
-This approach is known as *modern code review*.
+In the past, the author of a code change would sit down with reviewers to go through the code and find defects.
+However, it was found that meetings took significantly more time and money while providing no significant increace in defect detection [Johnson-Tjahjono]_.
+As a solution, code reviewers began to employ tools to make the process asynchronous, which means the reviewer can inspect code at any time.
+Through the use of source control tools, code writers began to make small, relevant changes rather than large, intricate changes.
+This approach came to be known as *modern code review*.

-Both open-source and industry software projects utilize modern code review for reviewing code changes [Sadowski-Soderberg-Bacchelli]_—and for good reasons, as the benefits for reviewing code are abundant.
-While code reviews require a large time investment, impressive returns have been shown from a multitude of companies.
+Both open-source and industry software projects utilize modern code review [Sadowski-Soderberg-Bacchelli]_—and for good reasons: the benefits for reviewing code are abundant.
+While code reviews require a large time investment, impressive returns have been shown.
 For instance, code review at Hewlett-Packard was found to reduce the time for an application to get to market by 1.8 months [Grady-Van-Slack]_.
-However, the returns do not stop at simple gains in time efficiency.
-Researchers at Microsoft have found that code review acts as a transfer of knowledge between the code reviewer and reviewee Will use [Bacchelli-Bird]_
+However, the returns do not stop at gains in time efficiency.
+Researchers at Microsoft have found that code review acts as a transfer of knowledge between the code reviewer and reviewee, increases team paricipation, and helps provide a productive way of finding alternative solutions to problems [Bacchelli-Bird]_.

+The main purpose of code review is to locate overlooked defects within submitted code.
+These include both *functionality* and *evolvability defects*. *Functional defects* include issues with code logic or resource use, while *evolvability defects* umbrella problems relating to the organization of code or the contents of documentation [Mantyla-Lassenius]_.
+Of the two, evolvability defects are the most common and economically damaging.
+The latter is due to its negative impact on the efficiency of problem-solving.

 How To Start A Code Review
 --------------------------